fulldecent/blog.phor.net/_posts/2017-08-09-kidnapped-in-manila.md

 Everybody wants to eat, but I'm not hungry.
 So we go into the restaurant/bar/hole in the wall.
 I have no problem talking to these people and they're all friendly so let's do it.
 This place has a video KTV machine, apparently this is called videoke or a carinderia.

 They ordered a little fish for me.
 I had someone else at the table eat some before I eat a couple bites.
 They ordered a pitcher of beer for the table and I poured my own glass.
 I pounded it and put it down.
-Don't let strangers pour your drinks, and don't walk away from your drive they might be tainted, that's what they say.
+Don't let strangers pour your drinks, and don't walk away from your drink, they might be tainted, that's what they say.

 So I sing a few songs with Mina and Mina's brother.
 Mina loves 90's loves songs.
 I know what to do, I put in a coin and dialed in Mariah Carey, Boyz II Men - One Sweet Day.
 We do a duet, we kill it.
 She has a great voice, why waste it on a life of crime?!
 She would not allow me to take her photo but she got my photo.